Demi-urge/menace_sandbox/docs/synergy_learning.md

 These commands modify the file in place so subsequent sandbox runs pick up the new weights automatically.

+## Visualising weight history

+`sandbox_dashboard.py` reads `sandbox_data/synergy_weights.log` and exposes the
+recorded values at `/weights`.
+When you open the dashboard root page it shows a Chart.js graph of how each weight has changed over time.
+Use this view to track training progress alongside ROI metrics.

 ## Weight update walkthrough

 1. Each iteration the ROI tracker stores the latest synergy metrics in